 a.
 You will see your new bucket in the S3 console.
 Click on your bucket’s name to navigate to the bucket.

 b.
 You are in your bucket’s home page.
 Select Upload.

 d.
-You have the ability to set permission settings on your object.
-For this tutorial, leave the default values and select Next.
+You have the ability to review destination details and permissions.
+For this tutorial, leave the default values.

 e.
-You have the ability to set property settings like storage class, encryption, and metadata with your object.
-Leave the default values and select Next.
+You have the ability to set property settings like storage class, server-side encryption, additional checksums, tags, and metadata with your object.
+Leave the default values and select Upload.

 f.
-Review your configurations and select Upload.
 You will see your object in your bucket’s home screen.

 a.
 Select the checkbox next to the file you would like to download, then select Download.